factorial-io/haproxy-config/readme.md

   factorial/haproxy-config
 ```

-Note: if you want that haproxy handles SSL-traffic, you'll need to map the correspondig directory into the haproxy-container and listen also on port 443.
+Note: if you want that haproxy handles SSL-traffic, you'll need to map the corresponding directory into the haproxy-container and listen also on port 443.

 ## Docker networks